BetterDiscord/docs/docs/developers/submitting.md

 ### Your Addon

 Updating your addon on the website is pretty simple, just update your addon on GitHub.
-The webhook will automatically send the update to the website where it will once again go through the approval process.
-This is done to prevent malicious updates from making it through, whether by a compromised developer account, or by a disgruntled developer.
+The webhook will automatically send the update to the website - where it will once again go through the approval process.
+This is done to prevent malicious updates from making it through, whether by a compromised account, or by a disgruntled developer.

 ### Your README